fenago/machine-learning-for-finance/lab_guides/Lab_3.md

-In this chapter, you have seen the building blocks of computer vision models.
+In this lab, you have seen the building blocks of computer vision models.
 We\'ve learned about convolutional layers, and both the ReLU activation and regularization methods.
 You have also seen a number of ways to use neural networks creatively, such as with Siamese networks